What is Sales Productivity

 In today’s technologically advanced world it shouldn’t be so.

 Bad data leads to poor quality leads.
-This leads to wasted time of your reps and often poor performance.
+This leads to a wasted time for your reps and often poor performance.
 If you buy leads, make sure it’s from a source that really checks contact data.
 For instance, LeadFuze double verifies every email.

 Another part of the equation is to use data better.
 Use reporting to figure out the best times to send emails or make calls.
 The times your prospects are using to read and answer.